Errett Bishop theorems on Complex Analytic Sets: Chow's Theorem Revisited and Foliations with all leaves Compact on K\"ahler Manifolds: Introduction

-\section{Introduction.}
+\section{Introduction}

-\paragraph{History and motivation} The purpose of this paper is to shed light on Errett Bishop's results on analytic varieties and their volumes, these statements listed as theorems \ref{bishop mapping}, \ref{bishop sequence} and \ref{bishop}; these results were published in 1964 in an article called \textit{Conditions for the Analycity of certain sets} (see \cite{Bishop}).
-But the presentation of these results we show here comes from the 1966 Gabriel Stolzenberg's book \textit{Volumes, Limits and Extensions of Analytic Varieties} (see \cite{Stolzenberg}) which also was the catalyst for the exploration of Chow's theorem via Bishop's results.\\
+The purpose of this paper is first to survey Errett Bishop's results on the limit and the continuation of analytic sets with bounded volume.
+We list these statements here as theorems \ref{bishop mapping}, \ref{bishop sequence}, and \ref{bishop}.
+These theorems were originally published in 1964 in an article titled \textit{Conditions for the Analyticity of certain sets} (see \cite{Bishop}).
+The presentation of the results we show here are expository in nature and are inspired by the 1966 Gabriel Stolzenberg's book \textit{Volumes, Limits and Extensions of Analytic Varieties} (see \cite{Stolzenberg}) which also was the catalyst for the exploration of Chow's theorem and stability of holomorphic foliations on Kähler manifolds via Bishop's results.

-In 1949 Wei-Liang Chow published the paper \textit{On Compact Complex Analytic Varieties}, which contains the proof of a long-conjectured result that gives a deep link between analytic geometry and projective algebraic geometry.
+In 1949, Wei-Liang Chow published the paper \textit{``On Compact Complex Analytic Varieties''}, which contains the proof of a long-standing conjectured result that gives a deep link between analytic geometry and projective algebraic geometry.
 The result, now known as \emph{Chow's theorem} states that every closed analytic subvariety of the complex projective space $\cp^n$ is algebraic.
-The history regarding this result is related to the development of important results of analytic sets of the XX century.
-The original proof of Chow was done via analytic simplexes, later in 1953 Reinhold Remmert, and Karl Stein proved that the closure of a purely $k$-dimensional analytic set is also an analytic set under conditions which, in particular, imply that the complex cone of a projective subvariety is also an analytic set.
-This is crucial for the proof given in most textbooks on these topics that do not utilize the techniques developed by Jean-Pierre Serre in 1956 his famous paper \textit{G\'eometrie Alg\'ebrique et G\'eom\'etrie Analytique} colloquially known as GAGA.
-The proof presented by us does not reference the algebraic properties of the ring of germs of analytic functions nor nor does it make reference to quasi-coherent sheaves, instead it is concerned with local properties of varieties and the Hausdorff measure of said varieties respectively.\\ Inspired by this we show more results that link the theory of complex algebraic sets and some well known theorems in complex analysis, see table (\ref{table_complex_analysis}).
-Furthermore careful study of Bishop's results pointed us to apply them to foliations with compact leaves on K\"ahler manifolds in a manner similar to Edwards, Millet and Sullivan in reference \cite{EMS}.
+The history regarding this result is related to the development of important results of analytic sets of the 20th century.
+The original proof of Chow was done via analytic simplexes (an analytic simplex is a topological simplex in $\cp^n$ that is biholomorphic with the standard simplex in some complex affine space).
+Later in 1953, Reinhold Remmert and Karl Stein proved that the closure of a purely $k$-dimensional is also an analytic set under conditions which, in particular, imply that the complex cone of a projective subvariety is also an analytic set.
+Jean-Pierre Serre in his famous 1956 paper \textit{Géometrie Algébrique et Géométrie Analytique} colloquially known as GAGA, proves the same statement with a totally different set of tools.